This post may contain affiliate links. Please read my disclosure and privacy policy.

 HI Mary,

-Yes, you can probably leave it out so long as you replace i with a bit of milk to make up for the liquid 🙂
+Yes, you can probably leave it out so long as you replace it with 1-2 more tablespoons hot water to make up for the liquid.

 Just found this today and have been having a wicked craving for Walkers, which are very difficult to find in central Kentucky.
+Made these up in no time.
+Delectable with homemade strawberry jam from this summer’s crop!
 Thank you for posting this recipe!

 you are so welcome, Jennifer!